ademuri/colordance-circle/README.md

 # Colordance Circle

+An art project that uses arrays of colored lights around a circle to create kaleidoscopic colored shadows.

-This is not an official Google project.
+"This is not an officially supported Google product"

 ## Arduino